-Interface Purpose Connector Provides a means of getting CurrentConnection and ResourceManager objects.
-CurrentConnection Represents the current XA connection to a resource manager.
-BeforeCompletionCallback Allows an application to be called before the completion of a transaction.
+Interface Purpose BeforeCompletionCallback Allows an application to be called before the completion of a transaction.
 ResourceManager Use to register and unregister BeforeCompletionCallback objects.

 Getting Started with Transactions

 This chapter illustrates the Object Transaction Service (OTS) by way of an example application.
 It includes the basic steps needed to develop an application with the OTS.